Manipulating 3D Molecules in a Fixed-Dimensional E(3)-Equivariant Latent Space: Neural Network Details

-If we pre-align the condition nodes by centering them at their center of mass (i.e., eliminating the translational degree of freedom), then the resulting likelihood becomes SE(3)-invariant under the following condition:
+If we pre-align the condition nodes by centering them at their center of mass (i.e., eliminating the translational degree of freedom), then the resulting likelihood becomes E(3)-invariant under the following condition:

-\begin{proposition}[Proposition 4.1 in \citep{qu2024molcraft}] Let $T \in \mathrm{SE}(3)$ denote a rigid transformation.
-If the condition nodes are centered at zero and the parameterization $\bm{\Phi}(\bm{\theta}, \mathbf{c}, t)$ is SE(3)-equivariant, then the likelihood is invariant under $T$:
+\begin{proposition}[Proposition 4.1 in \citep{qu2024molcraft}] Let $T \in \mathrm{E}(3)$ denote a rigid transformation.
+If the condition nodes are centered at zero and the parameterization $\bm{\Phi}(\bm{\theta}, \mathbf{c}, t)$ is E(3)-equivariant, then the likelihood is invariant under $T$:

 \end{proposition}